Getting Started

 const table = useTable(page.locator('#example'));

-// Find a row by content (auto-initializes!)
+// Get a row by content (current page)

-const row = await table.findRow({ Name: 'Airi Satou' });
+const row = table.getRow({ Name: 'Airi Satou' });

 // Verify cell values (returns Locator)